daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Open a browser to your vSphere web client page: https://srv-vcenter.xav.lab

--On the right pane click "Download Trusted Root certificate" and open the zip file.
+-On the right pane click "**Download Trusted Root certificate**" and open the zip file.

 ![vmca-hybrid-1-24.png]({{site.baseurl}}/img/vmca-hybrid-1-24.png)